 Remember this saimin post?
 Stock up on all the fresh saimin noodles you need at Costco Hawaii!
 These big packs comes in handy when we have a bunch of friends/family over for saimin lunches.
 They also hold well in the freezer.

 Visitors love them, locals love them, and all the Chinese grandparents really love them!
 These Mauna Loa macadamia nuts come in a pack of six small jars, good for snacking or gift giving.
 The nuts are roasted and you can get them plain, salted, or in sweet and savory flavors.
-You can also find them online in mini single-serve triangles or seasoned with Maui onion and garlic (that one is really addictive).

 We always kept a six pack of this lau lau in the freezer growing up.
 It made for great lazy day meals when no one felt like cooking (though don’t forget to make rice 🙂 ).
 Lau lau is made of fatty pork and salted butterfish wrapped in lu’au leaves and ti leaves.
 It’s bundled into a little package and steamed.
 Lau lau is one of my favorite Hawaiian foods!
 Bigger post about lau lau here.